godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``2`` |
 +-----------+-------+

 Sets the quality of the screen-space indirect lighting effect.
 Higher values take more samples and so will result in better quality, at the cost of performance.
-Setting to ``ULTRA`` will use the :ref:`rendering/environment/ssil/adaptive_target<class_ProjectSettings_property_rendering/environment/ssil/adaptive_target>` setting.
+Setting to ``Ultra`` will use the :ref:`rendering/environment/ssil/adaptive_target<class_ProjectSettings_property_rendering/environment/ssil/adaptive_target>` setting.

 ----